twof/graphql-spec/rfcs/ClientControlledNullability.md

 ## Use cases

+#### Greater developer control when using 3rd-party GraphQL APIs

+Additionally, marking a field non-null is not possible in every use case.
+For example, when a developer is using a 3rd-party API such as [Github's GraphQL API](https://docs.github.com/en/graphql) they won't be able to alter Github's schema, but they may still want to have certain fields be non-nullable in their application.

 ## ✅ RFC Goals

 - Non-nullable syntax that is based off of syntax that developers will already be familiar with